 Once home, I managed snacks of roasted Brussels sprouts and Indian-rub grilled chicken breast to have for the football game.
 I stayed up long enough to watch the Lions suck and to snarf up my share of the snacks.
 But Morpheus was upon me, and I slithered off to bed.
 The duck was in the oven with plans to emerge about 5.
 I slept through the entire game, which Kathy assured me was no loss, and when I finally got up, hardly chipper, the duck was done, and it was time to swing into action for Thanksgiving dinner.
 I still felt stuffed from the game snacks and was in no mood for a feast.
 Kathy was very understanding, and all courses sat in our 350garage awaiting a rewarming for Friday.

 Come Friday, I was facing a pretty easy Thanksgiving dinner prep.
 Can you call them leftovers if no one’s touched them yet?
 My giblet stock had had a chance to cook.
 I didn’t put it up yesterday until I emerged from my nap, about the same time the duck-is-done timer was going off.
 That stuff should go at least an hour, and is critical to the gravy, so I was looking at a shortchange right there.
 Sleeping on this meal was the right thing to do.
 And why not extend the feeling of Thanksgiving?
 I know the day after has been given over to rapacious capitalism and often violent combative pursuit of bargains, but the only shopping we ever do this day is for our Christmas tree, and maybe some more beer.
 That morning outing at Braun’s Tree Farm, a mere 4 miles from here, seeking out and cutting down the perfect tree in the brisk late fall air provided us with something we lacked yesterday: an appetite!
 See us arriving home with our 9’ concolor fir bounty.
 Our 2-dr ’16 Wrangler is the only of our 2 cars that can handle a big tree (the 4 dr Wrangler is also a soft top, but lacks the buttresses on which to bind a tree).
-34and sunny is fine convertible weather.
+340 and sunny is fine convertible weather.
 As our Norwegian ancestors said “there is no bad weather, only bad clothes”.

 So, once we got that tree in a bucket in our garage, we were ready to heat up them leftovers!